Speak to any Naturopath, and they will tell you about the clients who wait until the very last minute to start seeing a naturopath.

 The magic wand of alternative medicine

-But what if you have in your head that you only need to go to a naturopath once, and they wave their magic wand, prescribe some vitamin C and some lavender oil, and all will be well again.
+But what if you have in your head that you only need to visit a naturopath once, and they wave their magic wand, prescribe some vitamin C and lavender oil, and all will be well again?

-I think the biggest thing with this whole concept of how a naturopath works have been skewed by the idea that Naturopathy is ‘alternative’ medicine.
+I think the biggest thing with this whole concept of how a naturopath works has been skewed by the idea that Naturopathy is ‘alternative’ medicine.

 But the underlying philosophy of naturopathy isn’t meant to be an alternative; it’s meant to work WITH what you already have.
 Whether that be pharmaceutical medicines, the effects of surgery, or you are seeing some other kind of practitioner.